RandomGenericUsername/dotfiles/src/common/tools/wallpaper-effects-orchestrator/README.md

-# Wallpaper Orchestrator
+# Wallpaper Effects Orchestrator

-Container-based CLI tool for applying effects to wallpapers using the wallpaper-processor module.
+Container-based CLI tool for applying effects to wallpapers using the wallpaper-effects-processor module.

 ## Features